Chagrilled/P4-DandoriDesktop/readme.md

 - ✅ Alphabetise the creature dropdown by the type of name we're displaying first (swapping internal names still makes them ordered by internal)
 - ✅ Refactor/cleanup the icons so there aren't duplicates
 - ❌ Rotate icons that require it, like bridges/gates so they look better
 - ❌ How does hazard AI work?
 Surely you can override the HibaBase blueprint - Some HibaIce do this in their HibaAIParameters, but the changes aren't reflected in the AI.
 - ❌ Refactor the map to see if I can separate state from the map data, which might fix the component-refreshing problem.
 A bit similarly to filters.
 Perhaps the map doesn't have to use the main data set and can maintain its own without having the main map set as a prop?
+- ✅ Portals

 </details>